 Fear leads us to use our backs unnaturally.
 We tense before we move, we don’t let the spine bend and we engage our core to stabilise it.
 We even see sitting as a threat.
 This causes extra tension both physically and mentally.

 If we think there’s a threat to our back we will protect it.
 This thought triggers the adrenaline response, increasing tension in the muscles before you move.
 You might not be consciously aware of this, but it is happening.

 You may have been advised to keep your back straight and engage your core to protect your spine.
 This doesn’t make sense.
 Clench your fist, hold it tight and then try to bend your wrist.
 It won’t take long before your normal wrist becomes painful.
 Is it damaged?
 No. Relax your grip, shake it loose and it’ll be normal again.
 We don’t do that with our backs as we believe they’re damaged.
-Eventually, we develop an automatic cycle of abnormal behaviour and beliefs.
+Eventually, we develop an automatic and subconscious cycle of abnormal behaviour and beliefs.
 We are unaware anything is amiss, but we have pain and don’t know why.

 The best treatment for lower back pain should be based on fact rather than fiction.
 This breeds confidence and trust in your back and allows the adrenaline response to settle down.
 After time and practice you will relearn to move normally without pain.
 Keep practising and your back will get stronger and more flexible.

 What we think changes our hormones, our body’s tension, and behaviour.
 Emotional stress, physical stress and back pain are connected but you can change this when you know how.
 You may not realise the connection, apart from your back pain, so you may not know what to do.